aghanti7/courseraMachineLearningStanford/README.md

-# courseraMachineLearningStanford
-Repository for Programming Assignments for Machine Learning on Coursera
+Repository for Programming Assignments for Machine Learning on Coursera (Stanford)